pylint-dev/pylint/doc/index.rst

 Pylint documentation
 ====================

 Pylint is a `static code analyser`_ for Python 2 or 3.
-Only Python interpreter above 3.7.2 are currently maintained.
+The latest version supports Python 3.7.2 and above.

 Pylint analyses your code without actually running it.
 It checks for errors, enforces a coding standard, looks for `code smells`_, and can make suggestions about how the code could be refactored.